Heather Adams, MA, ALB

 Carmel Williams, PhD

-Dr. Carmel Williams is the executive editor of the Health and Human Rights Journal, the FXB Center’s flagship publication.
+Dr. Carmel Williams is the executive editor of Health and Human Rights, Harvard FXB’s flagship publication.
 She has held this position since 2011.
 Dr. Williams holds a PhD in community health.
 Her thesis, which arose from her work in development, was on operationalizing the right to health in aid-funded programs.
 She was the executive director of a New Zealand-based health NGO for eight years and holds research fellowships at the University of Auckland in both the Development Studies department and at the School of Population Health.
 Having worked in development programs in the Pacific region for the past 15 years, Dr. Williams maintains her research interests in that region.
 Her most recent work on maternal and infant health takes place in Papua New Guinea.